 The graph is pretty simple once you get what each axis means.
 The left side has a log scale, so each mark on the axis is a power of 10.
 What does that mean?
 Well, Argon-36 plots around 10^12, so there are 10^12 atoms of that isotope in one cubic centimeter of Mars’ atmosphere.
 Carbon dioxide plots a little above 10^17, so there are 10^17 atoms of that gas in one cubic centimeter of Mars’ atmosphere.
 10^12 is equal to one trillion.
 10^17 is equal to…it doesn’t have a name, but it’s a trillion (10^12) times a hundred thousand (10^5) because it’s five powers of ten larger (17 – 12 = 5).

 So, there’s a lot more CO2 in Mars’ atmosphere than there is argon-36.
+About a hundred thousand times more.
 And there’s around a hundred times more krypton than xenon, etc. (see graph).

 What’s important is that the bottom axis shows the same thing — gas abundances on a log scale — but the gas there isn’t a measurement of Mars’ atmosphere taken on Mars; it’s gas released from a meteorite found on Earth after it was heated to release trapped gas.
-And it has ~exactly the same ratios of every one of those gases.
+And if you look at that graph, all of the points on it plot on a roughly one-to-one line.
+As you go up on the Y-axis, you go up on the X-axis the same amount.
+So the two gases analyzed (Martian atmosphere versus gas released from a meteorite) are ~the same.

 There’s one other pretty big thing that makes most Martian meteorites different from other meteorites.
 Most of them are basalts, and they show chemical evidence of coming from a large body that is very well-evolved (well-separated iron core, mantle, crust, etc.).
 That in itself isn’t too uncommon; we have examples of basalt and other igneous rocks from at least twenty or so chemically and isotopically distinct planetesimals.
 What makes the Martian samples different is their age.
 Most smaller bodies in the solar system cooled only a few hundred million years after the first solid meteorites formed.
 Even bodies that formed late, like the Moon, seem to have formed a cold, solid crust around 4.3 billion years ago.

 So, even biggish objects like the Moon were cool/solid a few hundred million years after forming.
-They just can’t hold on to enough internal heat to stay hot/molten.
+They just couldn’t hold on to enough internal heat to stay hot/molten.